 The most recognisable of these quintessentially iconic things are the cars.

 Teacher time… pay attention class.
 In the 1950s when Castro hoofed out the Americans, he seized all of their cars and houses.
 He then gifted each Cuban person with a car and house.
 Leadership vs Dictatorship?
-Inconclusive… Perm Problem solver?
-Meh.
+Inconclusive… Permanent Problem solver?
+Unlikely.
 While this was a very generous gift, it effectively saw the end of import from the US, meaning that these same cars are the same that they use today and the houses are the ones still lived in by the 3 generations since.

 Cigars.
-You HAVE to have one.
+You HAVE to get one.
 Listen, I am no connoisseur.
 While they were trying to fob me off with some dainty ladylike cigar, I wanted one that was all bells & whistles and looks like you’re smoking a rolling-pin, because let’s be honest… no-one ever smokes the whole thing and after the 30 second novelty had worn off, I was done.
 Even people (uncles of mine) that do smoke the whole thing… well, I mean, it could take hours, or months… I don’t know but the point is, who has time for that sort of commitment?

-Food.
 While you have a picture of Cuba, what you probably haven’t heard about is their food… It is (for the most part)… not great.
 However, it is important to explain why…

 Across Cuba, the national salary (every working person has roughly the same) is 20-25 CUC (18€) per month…. let me say that again….
 18€ PER.
 MONTH, which shows just how limited their possibilities of providing are.
 There are food rations allotted per family and people work multiple jobs and rely on tips/tourism to provide a better income.
 They have only had wifi for a couple of years and their access to uncontrolled outside news is slim.